OliverMorenoGonzalez/data-stacks/_posts/2019-05-26-presto-sql-engine.md

 # One SQL to rule them all.

-We are going to talk about Apache Presto and Presto version from Starburstdata.
+We are going to talk about PrestoSQL.
 This tutorial is a friendly introduction, without too much deep tech terms later I will prepare a large version.

-Apache Presto is a SQL Engine, It is use for queries across different data sources, high performance queries over gigabytes and petabytes of data.It is ideal for Big Data.
+Presto is a SQL Engine, It is use for queries across different data sources, high performance queries over gigabytes and petabytes of data.
+It is ideal for Big Data.

 Presto was designed to handle data warehousing and analytics: data analysis, aggregating large amounts of data and producing reports.
 These workloads are often classified as Online Analytical Processing (OLAP).

 Presto was not designed to handle Online Transaction Processing (OLTP).

-I am going to use the Presto version from Starburstdata because its Docker Image is perfect, fast configuration and start playing around with Presto.
+I am going to use the oficial PrestoSQL Docker Image.

 ## Advantages of Presto: